s-raza/currency-converter-api/README.md

       ```
       docker compose up api --build -d
       ```
-   4. To run only the updater that updates the MySQL database with latest rates
+   4. To run only the updater that updates the MySQL database with latest rates.

       ```
       docker compose up updater --build -d